lumicks/pylake/docs/examples/fd_fitting_advanced/index.rst

 From the equation we can see that this model is a distance model that depends on force as input.
 However, this is not what we want.

-Rather than fitting this model directly with `F` as the independent variable, we fit an inverted version of this model that has `d` as the independent variable.
+Rather than fitting this model directly with `f` as the independent variable, we fit an inverted version of this model that has `d` as the independent variable.
 For a single component WLC model, pylake provides an analytically inverted WLC model named ``invWLC``.